Program Overview

 Return to the ship for lunch on board as the ship sails through the Strait of Gibraltar.

-Enjoy breakfast on board as the ship and arrive in the Spanish port city of Cádiz for an excursion to Jerez de la Frontera.
+Enjoy breakfast onboard as the ship arrives in the Spanish port city of Cádiz for an excursion to Jerez de la Frontera.

 A scenic drive takes you to the Andalusian city, where you will enjoy a walking tour of its historic old town.
 Known today as the home of flamenco, this ancient metropolis dates to Palaeolithic times.

-After the tour you will visit The Royal Andalusian School of Equestrian Art Foundation to see one of its famous shows.
+After the tour, visit The Royal Andalusian School of Equestrian Art Foundation to see one of its famous shows.
 This unique exhibit of horsemanship and equestrian ballet features lively costumes and Spanish music.
 From there, continue to a sherry winery in Jerez de la Frontera for an authentic lunch and sherry tasting.

 Return to the ship and enjoy an afternoon at leisure as the ship sails from Cádiz.
 Join the group for dinner on board this evening amid breathtaking views.